 Now, the modern project office may have evaluated communication and planning tools in the past, opting for a more mobile, easy-to-access system.
 This is process evaluation.
 As new technologies become available, process evaluation will grow more critical.

 3. Comprehensive Training Must Permeate the Office

 If you ordered a meal at a restaurant, would you want everyone in the kitchen to understand food safety or just the cook?

 This example highlights the importance of training everyone in the office.
 Project requirements may vary.
 The cohesive skillset of people in the office is your most inexhaustible resource.
 But, all employees need to understand how different responsibilities and roles impact the success of different projects.
-Much like the example, the planning team needs to understand how estimates translate into budgets, and recordkeeping members must consider the reports of other office members.
-This level of collaboration enables flexibility and agile processes, as explained by this blog post.
+Much like the example, the planning team needs to understand how estimates translate into budgets, and record keeping members must consider the reports of other office members.
+This level of collaboration enables flexibility and agile processes.
 Yet, it also gives the team a sense of responsibility as a group, enticing members to work with greater accuracy and resolve.

 Using the best software platforms to gain insights and visibility in a project is good.
 But, it lacks value if a minor disruption leads to extended downtime.
 The PMO must ensure any systems used include IT support solutions.
 IT support enhances response time, maintaining compliance with applicable security and governmental regulations when an event interrupts workflows.

 An IT support solution is not just available when things go wrong.
 IT support professionals can help project management professionals migrate existing systems to newer platforms.
 Or, they can help late-night employees update system software.
 For example, updates may contain critical security information.
 While many updates are automatic, errors may still occur.
 If so, the support team can guide staff through the update procedure, reducing downtime.